seedhartha/reone/README.md

 ## Usage

-Launch reone either using the launcher application, or from the command line:
+Launch reone using the launcher application or from the command line:

 `reone --game C:\swkotor`

 ## Configuration

-reone can be configured from either the launcher, the configuration file, or the command line.
+reone can be configured via the launcher, the configuration file or the command line.

 Configuration file, named "reone.cfg", must be located in the current directory.
-See a complete list of program options [here](https://github.com/seedhartha/reone/wiki/Program-options).
+See complete list of program options [here](https://github.com/seedhartha/reone/wiki/Program-options).

 ## Similar Projects